 Clinical Psychology (MSc)

 A master's degree in Psychology at Leiden University combines theoretical knowledge with academic and professional skills, making you an attractive candidate for many employers.
+However, there are far more graduates than vacancies, especially in mental health care, and competition is therefore fierce.

 Skills after graduation